Playwriting 2 THEATRE5007

 Intended Learning Outcomes of Course

-■ demonstrate an understanding of the processes that writing a full length play requires;
+■ apply knowledge of the critical and creative processes that writing a full-length play requires

-■ demonstrate how to work in a script development context - specifically, how to work productively with other professional practitioners; and
+■ engage collaborative and interpersonal skills in a script development context - specifically, how to work productively with other professional practitioners

 Minimum Requirement for Award of Credits